-To become a telemetry nurse, you need about one to three years of relevant experience working on the telemetric tools and patients who need them.
+To become a telemetry nurse, you need about 1 to 3 years of relevant experience working with telemetric tools and patients who need them.

 After earning the certifications, it’s crucial to keep up with their renewals.
-The ACLS requires renewal every two years.
-Next, the PCCN needs renewal every three years.
+The ACLS requires renewal every two years and the PCCN renewal period is every three years.

-To renew your certifications, you will need to complete a certain amount of training hours to stay current with the field’s standards.
+To renew your certifications, you will need to complete a certain amount of training hours and continuing education units to stay current with the field’s standards.